• Skip to primary navigation

 He wasn’t just bartending, though; he was traveling the American West—from Portland to a bohemian surf community in San Diego, from a cabin at 7,000 feet in Jackson Hole to an adobe village in New Mexico that smelled of roasting mesquite, then a private Hawaiian island and, finally, the smoked glass and techie-hustle of downtown Seattle.
 Throughout, he absorbed everything he could and met a lot of strange and wonderful people.
 Somewhere along this path, he also returned to school for the degree he’d wanted all along—an M.F.A.—and that helped quite a bit.
 In fact, the rhythm of daily practice and the discipline and stamina required wasn’t all that different from learning to play basketball.
 But again, easier on the knees.

 Regal House will be publishing his darkly comic novel, Regent’s of Paris, which concerns a floundering small-town car dealership in the shadow of the 2009 auto industry bailout.
-His book of nonfiction, The Land of Ale and Gloom: Discovering the Pacific Northwest, is forthcoming from Unsolicited Press, while his stories and essays have appeared or are forthcoming in River Teeth: A Journal of Nonfiction Narrative, Cimarron Review, Post Road Magazine, Reed Magazine, Water ~ Stone Review, Midwestern Gothic, and The Doctor T. J. Eckleburg Review, among other venues.
+His nonfiction books include The Land of Ale and Gloom: Discovering the Pacific Northwest, which is forthcoming from Unsolicited Press, and Whiskey Boys: And Other Meditations from the Abyss at the End of Youth, which won the 2021 Monadnock Essay Collection Prize and is forthcoming from Bauhan Publishing.
+His stories and essays have appeared in publications such as The Missouri Review, River Teeth: A Journal of Nonfiction Narrative, Cimarron Review, Post Road Magazine, Reed Magazine, Midwestern Gothic, and The Doctor T. J. Eckleburg Review.

 Currently, he lives and works in Portland, Oregon, a city of wonderful breweries and outstanding bookstores.